schmidtgit/BoardGameResources/README.md

 # Board Game Resource Hub
-An (incomplete) collection of useful resources for board game enthusiasts - or people just getting started with the hobby!
+An (incomplete) collection of useful resources for board game enthusiasts!
 > [!TIP]
 > You can help extend this page!
 Contribute either directly through [GitHub](https://github.com/schmidtgit/BoardGameResources/issues/1) or on [Discord](https://discord.gg/7qaRMvzkGA).